Amazon HQ2: Background

-Amazon was founded in 1994 in Bellevue, Washington, and leased space in the SoDo neighborhood of Seattle.
-As the company grew, it moved offices around Downtown Seattle, until announcing a move to a purpose-built headquarters campus in the South Lake Union neighborhood, then a light industrial enclave undergoing urban renewal.
+Amazon was founded in 1994 in Bellevue, Washington, and leased space in SoDo, Seattle.
+As the company grew, it moved offices around Downtown Seattle, until announcing a move to a purpose-built headquarters campus in South Lake Union, Seattle, which at that time was a light industrial enclave undergoing urban renewal.
 By October 2017, Amazon occupied 8.1 e6sqft of office space in 33 buildings in Seattle, employing 40,000 white collar workers.

+The expansion of Amazon's headquarters outside of Seattle was characterized as a "wake-up call" to Seattle to improve the city's business climate by former Seattle Mayor Ed Murray and the Seattle Metropolitan Chamber of Commerce.
+Comparisons were made to Boeing's decision to move its corporate headquarters from Seattle to Chicago in 2001, which came as a surprise to Seattle.

 Request for proposal

-Amazon's request for proposal outlined several core requirements, as well as optional preferences.
+Amazon's request for proposal for HQ2 included preferences for: